Renesas-EMEV2/Documentation/Android.md

 ### Setting up JAVA

-We need JDK version 6 to build Gingerbread.
+We need JDK version 6 to build JB.
 The Open-JDK is installed with:

 	sudo apt-get install openjdk-6-jdk

-On the other hand, the suggested installation of Oracle JDK does not work!
+On the other hand, installation of Oracle JDK as suggested on the ASOP Google pagesdoes not work!

 If you have both Open-JDK and Oracle-JDK installed, you can choose which one to use executing: